On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

-where $H(x) = -x\ln x - (1-x)\ln(1-x)$ denotes the entropy function, and $\mathbb{P}_{\mathbf{d},k}$ denotes the probability measure on the space of Stage 3, given the outcomes of the first two stages. \end{lemma} \begin{proof} The graph~$H_{\mathbf{d}, k}$ is obtained by creating~$d_i$ clones for each~$1\le i\le N$ and by choosing uniformly at random a perfect~$k$-matching on this set of clones.
-Note that this is the same as throwing~$kM$ balls into~$M$ bins, such that every bin contains~$k$ balls.
+where $H(x) = -x\ln x - (1-x)\ln(1-x)$ denotes the entropy function, and $\mathbb{P}_{\mathbf{d},k}$ denotes the probability measure on the space of Stage 3, given the outcomes of the first two stages. \end{lemma} \begin{proof} The graph~$H_{\mathbf{d}, k}$ is obtained by creating~$d_i$ clones for each~$1\le i\le N$ and, thereafter, by choosing uniformly at random a perfect~$k$-matching on this set of clones.
+Note that this is the same as throwing~$kM$ balls into~$M$ bins, with the condition that every obtains exactly~$k$ balls.
 We use this analogy to prove the claim as follows.
-Assume that we color the $kqM$ clones of the vertices in~$U$ with red, and the remaining $k(1-q)M$ clones with blue.
-So, by applying Proposition~\ref{prop:Umax1dense} we are interested in the probability for the event that there are exactly~$\lceil(1-\gamma)|U|\rceil$ bins with~$k$ red balls and no bin that contains exactly one blue ball.
+Assume that we color the $kqM$ clones of the vertices in~$U$ red, and the remaining $k(1-q)M$ clones blue.
+So, by applying Proposition~\ref{prop:Umax1dense} we are interested in the probability of the event that there are exactly~$\lceil(1-\gamma)|U|\rceil$ bins with~$k$ red balls and no bin that contains exactly one blue ball.

 We estimate the probability for this event as follows.
 We start by putting into each bin $k$ \emph{black} balls, labeled with the numbers $1, \dots, k$.
 Let~$\mathcal{K} = \{1, \dots, k\}$, and let~$X_1, \dots, X_M$ be independent random sets such that for $1 \le i\le M$